Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Sennheiser HD 820

 The Sennheiser HD 800 S are better headphones for mixing audio than the Sennheiser HD 820.
 The HD 800 S have a better-balanced sound that adheres closer to our target with much more consistent bass and treble between wears.
-They also have a larger soundstage thanks to their open-back design.
+They also have a more immersive sound, thanks to their open-back design.
 They're a bit more breathable, too, so your ears won't get as warm during longer listening sessions.
 On the other hand, the HD 820 have a slightly more polished build quality, although they are very close in design.
-Also, since they have closed-back ear cups, they leak a little less, prevent more ambient noise from seeping into your audio, and have more bass.
+Also, since they have closed-back ear cups, they leak a little less, prevent more ambient noise from seeping into your audio.

 HiFiMan Ananda